<< Go Back up to Region ‘United Kingdom: outside London’

 In early October 2020 the planning application for the redevelopment project was approved by the City of Edinburgh, moving the project into “shovel ready” status.

 In late October 2020 Capital Theatres was awarded £500,000 by the Scottish government, on top of £250,000 from Creative Scotland awarded through the Performing Arts Venue Relief Fund.
-Capital Theatres’ gradual building of funds over the years, planned to finance the King’s refurbishment project, put them into a “double jeopardy” situation which meant they were initially ineligible for emergency funding due to the Covid-19 pandemic given their save-up cash reserves.
+Capital Theatres’ financial savings over the years, long-term planned to finance the King’s refurbishment project, put them into a ridiculous “double jeopardy” situation which meant they were initially ineligible for emergency funding due to the Covid-19 pandemic given their saved-up cash reserves.

 Click here to find out more about the King’s redevelopment project Link opens in new window, in a video hosted by King’s panto regular, and Edinburgh native, Grant Stott.